-Millions of packages are shipped per day, but how are those packages’ costs calculated?
+Millions of packages are shipped daily, but how are those packages’ costs calculated?
 While weight alone has been the main factor for calculating shipping costs in the past, dimensional weight has changed the game.
-In this blog, we’ll take a look into dimensional weight, and explore what it is, why it matters, and how it affects both businesses and consumers.
+In this blog, we’ll look into dimensional weight and explore what it is, why it matters, and how it affects businesses and consumers.

 What is Dimensional Weight?